toladata/Knowledgebase/2-getting-started/definitions.md

 #### **Program**

-A group of related project managed in a coordinated way to obtain benefits and control not available through managing them individually.
+A group of related projects managed in a coordinated way to obtain benefits and control not available through managing them individually.

 #### **Project**